 Mineral wool can be blown into a property’s cavity walls to form an energy efficient insulating layer.
-It’s cost-effective and offers good performance.
+On the cavity wall insulation cost front it's on the lower end and offers good performance.
 The cavities need to be clean and free from obstruction, otherwise the insulation may get caught and prevent a full fill.

 2. Polystyrene bead insulation